-Conservatives comparing unvaccinated Kyrie Irving to Magic Johnson and HIV is rooted in myth, critics say
+Conservatives are comparing unvaccinated Kyrie Irving to Magic Johnson and HIV.
+Critics say that’s rooted in myth.

 “If I knew what I know now, I wouldn’t have retired,” Johnson told the Los Angeles Times in 2011.
 “But I didn’t know that then.
 And you’ve just got to go with what happened.”

-Reflecting on the ongoing comparisons between Johnson and Irving, Hill said it was disappointing that Johnson’s HIV diagnosis has been dragged into what she called a game of “political football” played by some conservatives regarding coronavirus vaccination.
+Reflecting on the ongoing comparisons between Johnson and Irving, Hill said it was disappointing that Johnson’s HIV diagnosis has been dragged into a game of “political football” by some conservatives targeting coronavirus vaccine mandates.

 “Maybe Kyrie is not aware.
 I don’t know how he couldn’t be,” she said.
 “But he is being used.”